ietf-wg-cellar/ebml-specification/specification.markdown

 # Element Data Size

-The Element Data Size expresses the length in octets of Element Data.
-The Element Data Size itself MUST be encoded as a Variable Size Integer.
-By default, EBML Element Data Sizes can be encoded in lengths from one octet to eight octets, although Element Data Sizes of greater lengths MAY be used if the octet length of the EBML Document's longest Element Data Size is declared in the EBMLMaxSizeLength Element of the EBML Header.
-Unlike the VINT\_DATA of the Element ID, the VINT\_DATA component of the Element Data Size is not mandated to be encoded at the shortest valid length.
-For example, an Element Data Size with binary encoding of 1011 1111 or a binary encoding of 0100 0000 0011 1111 are both valid Element Data Sizes and both store a semantically equal value (both 0b00000000111111 and 0b0111111, the VINT\_DATA sections of the examples, represent the integer 63).
+The `Element Data Size` expresses the length in octets of `Element Data`.
+The `Element Data Size` itself MUST be encoded as a `Variable Size Integer`.
+By default, `Element Data Sizes` can be encoded in lengths from one octet to eight octets, although `Element Data Sizes` of greater lengths MAY be used if the octet length of the longest `Element Data Size` of the `EBML Document` is declared in the `EBMLMaxSizeLength Element` of the `EBML Header`.
+Unlike the `VINT_DATA` of the `Element ID`, the `VINT_DATA` component of the `Element Data Size` is not mandated to be encoded at the shortest valid length.
+For example, an `Element Data Size` with binary encoding of `1011 1111` or a binary encoding of `0100 0000 0011 1111` are both valid `Element Data Sizes` and both store a semantically equal value (both `0b00000000111111` and `0b0111111`, the `VINT_DATA` sections of the examples, represent the integer 63).

-Although an Element ID with all VINT\_DATA bits set to zero is invalid, an Element Data Size with all VINT\_DATA bits set to zero is allowed for EBML Element Types which do not mandate a non-zero length.
-An Element Data Size with all VINT\_DATA bits set to zero indicates that the Element Data of the Element is zero octets in length.
-Such an Element is referred to as an Empty Element.
-If an Empty Element has a `default` value declared then the EBML Reader MUST interpret the value of the Empty Element as the `default` value.
-If an Empty Element has no `default` value declared then the EBML Reader MUST interpret the value of the Empty Element as defined as part of the definition of the corresponding EBML Element Type associated with the Element ID.
+Although an `Element ID` with all `VINT_DATA` bits set to zero is invalid, an `Element Data Size` with all `VINT_DATA` bits set to zero is allowed for `EBML Element Types` which do not mandate a non-zero length.
+An `Element Data Size` with all `VINT_DATA` bits set to zero indicates that the `Element Data` is zero octets in length.
+Such an `EBML Element` is referred to as an `Empty Element`.
+If an `Empty Element` has a `default` value declared then the `EBML Reader` MUST interpret the value of the `Empty Element` as the `default` value.
+If an `Empty Element` has no `default` value declared then the `EBML Reader` MUST interpret the value of the `Empty Element` as defined as part of the definition of the corresponding `EBML Element Type` associated with the `Element ID`.

-An Element Data Size with all VINT\_DATA bits set to one is reserved as an indicator that the size of the Element is unknown.
-The only reserved value for the VINT\_DATA of Element Data Size is all bits set to one.
-An Element with an unknown Element Data Size is referred to as an `Unknown-Sized Element`.
-Only Master Elements SHALL be Unknown-Sized Elements.
-Master Elements MUST NOT use an unknown size unless the `unknownsizeallowed` attribute of their EBML Schema is set to true.
-The use of Unknown-Sized Elements allows for an Element to be written and read before the size of the Element is known.
-Unknown-Sized Element MUST NOT be used or defined unnecessarily; however if the Element Data Size is not known before the Element Data is written, such as in some cases of data streaming, then Unknown-Sized Elements MAY be used.
-The end of an Unknown-Sized Element is determined by the beginning of the next element, defined by this document or the corresponding EBML Schema, that is not a valid sub-element of the Unknown-Sized Element.
+An `Element Data Size` with all `VINT_DATA` bits set to one is reserved as an indicator that the size of the `EBML Element` is unknown.
+The only reserved value for the `VINT_DATA` of `Element Data Size` is all bits set to one.
+An `EBML Element` with an unknown `Element Data Size` is referred to as an `Unknown-Sized Element`.
+Only `Master Elements` SHALL be `Unknown-Sized Elements`. `Master Elements` MUST NOT use an unknown size unless the `unknownsizeallowed` attribute of their `EBML Schema` is set to true.
+The use of `Unknown-Sized Elements` allows for an `EBML Element` to be written and read before the size of the `EBML Element` is known. `Unknown-Sized Element` MUST NOT be used or defined unnecessarily; however if the `Element Data Size` is not known before the `Element Data` is written, such as in some cases of data streaming, then `Unknown-Sized Elements` MAY be used.
+The end of an `Unknown-Sized Element` is determined by the beginning of the next element, defined by this document or the corresponding `EBML Schema`, that is not a valid sub-element of the `Unknown-Sized Element`.

-For Element Data Sizes encoded at octet lengths from one to eight, this table depicts the range of possible values that can be encoded as an Element Data Size.
-An Element Data Size with an octet length of 8 is able to express a size of 2^56-2 or 72,057,594,037,927,934 octets (or about 72 petabytes).
-The maximum possible value that can be stored as Element Data Size is referred to as `VINTMAX`.
+For `Element Data Sizes` encoded at octet lengths from one to eight, this table depicts the range of possible values that can be encoded as an `Element Data Size`.
+An `Element Data Size` with an octet length of 8 is able to express a size of 2^56-2 or 72,057,594,037,927,934 octets (or about 72 petabytes).
+The maximum possible value that can be stored as `Element Data Size` is referred to as `VINTMAX`.

 Octet Length | Possible Value Range
 -------------|---------------------